celestiaorg/docs/learn/how-to-stake-tia.md

 ---
 sidebar_label: How to stake TIA
-description: This tutorial covers how to stake TIA with Keplr or Leap wallet
+description: This tutorial covers how to stake TIA with Keplr, Leap, or Gem wallet
 ---

 # How to stake TIA